LSU athletic department $7.2 million fund transfer policy to be re-evaluated, sparks campus-wide debate

-A University policy allowing the athletic department to transfer $7.2 million annually to academic departments is being re-evaluated, according to first-year athletic director Scott Woodward.
+An athletic department policy which transfers $7.2 million annually to the LSU General Fund is being reevaluated, according to first-year athletic director

-The policy, implemented by LSU Athletic Director Joe Alleva at the height of the University’s financial crisis in 2012, created a partnership between the athletic and academic departments to ensure the success of public service, research and campus development, as well as student athletic facilities.
+The policy, implemented by LSU athletic director Joe Alleva at the height of the University’s financial squeeze in 2012, created a partnership between the athletic and academic departments to ensure the success of public service, research and campus development, as well as student athletic facilities.
+The athletic department has transferred about $66 million through this policy since 2012.

 While the policy has not been changed yet, Woodward’s comments reignited further division between University departments.

-Recent $28 million renovations to the University’s football operations building also contributed to ongoing controversy.
-Both students and professors tweeted pictures comparing the neglected state of Middleton Library, with ripped seats, damaged ceiling tiles and a partially flooded basement, to football players’ luxury accommodations.
+Recent $28 million renovations to the University’s football operations building contributed to ongoing controversy.
+Both students and professors tweeted pictures, comparing the neglected state of Middleton Library, with ripped seats, damaged ceiling tiles and a partially flooded basement, to football players’ luxury accommodations.

-Political Communication professor Robert Mann openly expressed his disappointment via social media, when he responded to a picture of the renovations with a tweet reading, “Meanwhile, I was across campus vacuuming my office with a dust devil I bought from Walmart.”
+Political Communication professor Robert Mann openly expressed his disappointment via social media, when he responded to a picture of the renovations with a tweet saying, “Meanwhile, I was across campus vacuuming my office with a Dust Devil I bought from Walmart.”

 Despite receiving some of the largest private donations of any college on campus, White said the College of Business historically struggles with lack of funding and a poor student to faculty ratio.

-If the College of Business received the $7.2 million to themselves, the first thing White said he would do is hire more staff to put together a strong faculty, maximize research production and perform as a research level 1 university.
+If the College of Business received the $7.2 million, the first thing White said he would do is hire more staff to put together a strong faculty, maximize research production and perform as a research level 1 university.

 “It’s a pretty unrealistic scenario,” McNamara said.
 “It’s our normal revenue stream that’s important.
 But I think athletics fuels a passion for LSU, and it works in our favor in a lot of ways.”